twrackers/TouchControls-library/README.md

   * The Two Light Red/Green version has one LED of each color, and comes in a black shell.
   * The Two Light Green/Green version has a pair of green LEDs, and comes in a green shell.

 * For Touch Triggers, the LOW output only appears while the control is being touched, so effectively they are *momentary* controls.
 Touch Triggers require some form of external logic (such as an Arduino with appropriate code running) in order to display a useful indication.
-At the time of thif writing, there are four flavors of Touch Triggers.
+At the time of this writing, there are four flavors of Touch Triggers.

   * The One Light version has a single red/green LED, and comes in a gray-and-orange shell.
   * The Two Light Red/Green version has one LED of each color, and comes in a black-and-orange shell.